 From my very beginning, while as a student at UMass Amherst, I have done nearly all my paintings Plein-aire.
 Often this involves either sitting on a sidewalk for a day’s work and witnessing occasional strange human antics, or multi day camping trips and hikes.
 But, sometimes elements in a scene can change fast, so I take a photo anyway in case I need help rendering it to how I first remembered it.

 I never have had to look for scenes that motivate me enough to invest the work and logistics time of painting them, I just find them, more than I’d ever have time to do all of.
 I single out those that have a good proportion of shapes and sizes in their elements, and have a lot going on in them.
 A variety in buildings and secondary structures like street lamps and signs, ideally some plants or geology mixed in, and either a contrasting background or a dramatic sky, is a great mix.
 If a waterfall is the subject, my approach is a similar balance of water, rocks, and vegetation.
 Having a memory attached to an already inspiring scene, which many do, is a bonus.

 To me, street intersections are a cross section of everyday life in the neighborhoods that I enjoy going to, with plenty of activity in front of me.
 Often I’m glad I am not part of my own painting!
 In rivers I have found spiritual similarity to the flow of time, and they are a peaceful opposite subject to work with when I have done enough of the other for a while.

 I get out a sheet of standard 140# hot press paper and make sure I pencil in my reference point parts small enough so I have enough space for everything I want to put in, like doing the obvious parts of a jigsaw puzzle in the early stages.
-After that it’s all skipping around the entire surface, never from one side to the other.
+After that, the inking stage is all skipping around the entire surface, never from one side to the other.